ruthpohrp/tp/docs/DeveloperGuide.md

 ### Filter by Tag Feature
 #### Description
-This feature allows users to find all the consultation events whose tags contain any of the specified keywords (case-insensitive) and displays them as an indexed list.
+The Filter by Tag feature allows users to find all the consultation events whose tags contain any of the specified keywords (case-insensitive) and displays them as an indexed list.

 #### Implementation
 The `FilterByTagCommand` class has one field tagPredicate of type TagContainsKeywordsPredicate.